OPENDAP/t41m1/aws_bes_test.md

 # aws_bes_test
+The bash script `aws_bes_test` can be run to utilize hyrax, besstandalone, and curl to time the retrieval of data from S3.

 ## Datasets
 The test datasets are a set of level 3 AIRS datasets which are available in the S3 bucket `cloudydap`.
 These datasets have been examined and their internal structural information stored in dmr++ format.

  The dmr++ _dataset_ files each represent a single hdf5 file in S3 and contain a map of each variables chunk locations.

  The dmr++ _aggregation_ files contain aggregated variables which are defined by